A Higher Standard of Care in Non-invasive Prenatal Testing

 - Clinical studies in more than 23,000 women of all ages

 Performed in Australia

-The Harmony Prenatal Test is widely recognized for its unsurpassed accuracy in assessing the risk of selected chromosomal abnormalities in pregnant women of any age or risk category.
-To date, Harmony has been performed on more than 500,000 patient samples through the Ariosa laboratory in the USA.
+The Harmony Prenatal Test is widely recognised for its unsurpassed accuracy in assessing the risk of selected chromosomal abnormalities in pregnant women of any age or risk category.
+To date, the Harmony Prenatal Test has been performed on more than 1,000,000 patient samples through the Ariosa laboratory in the USA.